thewahish/path-of-heroes-rpg/README.md

 v37.25 – July 15, 2025:
 docs(readme): Documented severe code truncation limitation and its implications.

-🔄 Track Changes (from v37.24 to v37.25)
+🔄 Track Changes (from v37.25 to v37.26)

-Version Number Update: Updated from v37.24 to v37.25.
+Version Number Update: Updated from v37.25 to v37.26.
+Platform/Tech Stack:
+Previous: "Platform: Mobile-only web game (HTML/CSS/JS), PWA-ready for Android/iOS."
+Change: "Platform: Mobile-only web game (HTML/CSS/JS-based). **No <canvas> elements are to be used.** PWA-ready for Android/iOS."
+Reason: Explicit user directive to prohibit the use of <canvas> elements in game development.

-Development & Version Control - Code Generation & Debugging Protocol:
+Code Generation & Debugging Protocol:
-Previous: "Output Format: Provide all code within standard Markdown code blocks (```language ... ```) for all future code generation.
-The use of `<immersive type="code">` tags for code is permanently discontinued."
-Change: "Output Format: Due to a severe and persistent technical limitation in the AI's code generation output, large code blocks (especially those with complex inline data like SVG paths, or lengthy JavaScript/CSS files) may be truncated.
+Previous: "Output Format: Due to a severe and persistent technical limitation in the AI's code generation output, large code blocks (especially those with complex inline data like SVG paths, or lengthy JavaScript/CSS files) may be truncated.
 This results in incomplete and broken code.
 As a workaround: (1) Complex inline SVGs for icons will be removed and replaced with very simple, fundamental shapes or text placeholders, or the user will need to manually integrate external Font Awesome SVGs.
 (2) Users are advised that generated code may be incomplete, and if truncation occurs, they may need to request smaller, segmented code blocks or communicate the exact missing parts.
 This limitation directly impacts the reliability of comprehensive code delivery."
-Reason: Critical and recurring issue where generated code (particularly large blocks like SVGs or extensive JS/CSS) is truncated, preventing the delivery of functional code.
-This update acknowledges the systemic problem and advises on workarounds.
+Change:
+"Output Format: Provide all code within standard Markdown code blocks (```language ... ```).
+The use of `<immersive type="code">` tags for code is permanently discontinued.
+HTML Generation Constraint: When providing new/changed HTML, ensure only the formatting portion is considered, not any programming logic.
+All JavaScript must reside in external `.js` files within the `js/` directory structure.
+Pre-delivery Debugging: I will perform a static code audit (syntax, logical consistency, adherence to project rules and design principles) to deliver robust code.
+I acknowledge that I cannot perform live runtime execution or visual testing within a browser environment.
+Therefore, real-world browser testing remains a crucial step for the user."
+Reason: User directive to permanently use standard Markdown code blocks, explicitly prohibit <canvas>, enforce all JS in external files, and clarify the nature of internal code auditing vs. live testing.
+This update streamlines the development protocol based on observed limitations and user preferences.

 🗂️ Jump Code Index